 The function user gives us the user associated with a session and roles gives us the roles activated in a session.
-Both functions do not change during the life of a session.
-This is a slight simplification from RBAC96 which does allow roles in a session to change. $RCL\ 2000$ thus builds in the constraint that roles in a session cannot change.
+Neither function changes during the life of a session.
+This is a slight simplification from RBAC96, which does allow roles in a session to change.
+RCL 2000 thus builds in the constraint that roles in a session cannot change.

 Hierarchies are a natural means for structuring roles to reflect an organization's lines of authority and responsibility (see Figure 3).
 By convention, senior roles are shown toward the top of this diagram and junior roles toward the bottom.
 Mathematically, these hierarchies are partial orders.
 A partial order is a reflexive, transitive, and antisymmetric relation, so that if x > y then role x inherits the permissions of role y, but not vice versa.
-In figure 3, the junior-most role is that of Employee.
+In Figure 3, the juniormost role is that of Employee.
 The Engineering Department role is senior to Employee and thereby inherits all permissions from Employee.
-The Engineering Department role can have permissions besides those it inherited.
+The Engineering Department role can have permissions in addition to those it inherited.
 Permission inheritance is transitive, for example, the Engineer1 role inherits permissions from both the Engineering Department and Employee roles.
 Engineer1 and Engineer2 both inherit permissions from the Engineering Department role, but each will have different permissions directly assigned to it.

 The user assignment relation UA is a many-to-many relation between users and roles.
 Similarly the permission-assignment relation PA is a many-to-many relation between permissions and roles.
-Users are authorized to use the permissions of roles to which they are assigned.
-This is the essence of RBAC.
+Users are authorized